pchalamet/InterviewCartPrototype/README.md

 Orleans also ensures serialized access to the grain instance - no concurrency - without impacting overall scalability.
 Note that data is "persisted" in memory for the moment.

 Api returns a tuple (status, value) - because no exception shall be raised.
-Tuples are used because it's convenient to decorate results such way.
-A better way is to use union types but C# does not support this.
+Tuples are used because it's convenient to decorate results such way but it's still better to use union types (but alas, C# does not support this).

 ## Client